Another 10% discount for everyone? Let Vincent do better.

 Once a member enters a tier, the loyalty engine automatically applies the tier’s rules to their earnings and rewards.

-• Goal-gradient effect: Members accelerate their activity as they approach the next tier.
+• The goal-gradient effect: members naturally accelerate their spending as they approach the next tier to avoid "missing out" on the upgrade.

 Types of loyalty tiers